AdelleKing/WineShack/README.md

 ---
 # **Site Overview**

-- **Description :** **WineShack** is a website offering wine enthusiasts a place to source great wine.  **WineShack** offers users the ability to search for various wines by grape variety, price, winery region and by rating - where the wines have been rated by other local enthusisats.
+- **Description :** **WineShack** is a website offering wine enthusiasts a place to source great wine.  **WineShack** offers users the ability to search for various wines by grape variety, price, winery region and by rating - where the wines have been rated by other local enthusiasts.
-- **Key project goal :** To enable wine enthusistast to find and purchase wine from around the world. **WineShack** store, give users an easy checkout function with effortless profile and order management.
+- **Key project goal :** To enable wine enthusiasts to find and purchase wine from around the world.
+The **WineShack** store, give users an easy checkout function with effortless profile and order management.
 - **Audience :** This website is aimed at those 18 years and older.
-It offers overs of wine a place to purchase wines but also family members, friends, work colleagues the opportunity to gift wines the wine lover in their lives.
+It offers lovers of wine a place to purchase wines but also family members, friends, work colleagues the opportunity to gift wines to the wine lovers in their lives.
 - **Live version :** Live version of **WineShack** page can be viewed at [https://wineshack-c948e5d21774.herokuapp.com/](https://wineshack-c948e5d21774.herokuapp.com//).

 ![Mockup](/testing/images/Amiresponsive.png)